bcruddy/Cycle/README.md

 `resume()` resume a paused Cycle instance

-`.on(event, callback)` attach event listener to Cycle object.
+`on(event, callback)` attach event listener to Cycle object.
 Callback should accept two arguments, the first is the Cycle instance itself while the second is the actual event object.

 ### Events

-Each cycle event object contains a `detail` parameter containing that instance's settings and a `data` object.
+Each Cycle event emits the cycle instance as the callback's first parameter with the actual event itself as the second.

 `cycle:run` fires whenever cycle starts for the first time